SillyBubble/SillyBubble.github.io/content/authors/Luís Pereira/_index.md

 ---
 # Display name
-title: Luis Henrique
+title: Luís Pereira

 # Full name (for SEO)
 first_name: Luis
-last_name: Henrique
+last_name: Pereira

 # Username (this should match the folder name)
 authors:
-  - Luis Henrique
+  - Luís Pereira

 # Is this the primary user of the site?
 superuser: false